Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/javascript.md

 ---
 layout: docs
 title: JavaScript
-description: Bring Boosted to life with our optional JavaScript plugins.
+description: Bring OUDS Web to life with our optional JavaScript plugins.
 Learn about each plugin, our data and programmatic API options, and more.
 group: getting-started
 aliases:
   - "/docs/getting-started/javascript/"